Matt Mason (poet)

-Matt Mason is an American poet based in Omaha, Nebraska, born in 1968.
-In 2019, he was named Nebraska's 3rd State Poet, serving from 2019 until November 2023.
-He has published eight chapbooks and two full-length works of poetry as well as two anthologies.
-Mason has written about fatherhood, relationships, religion and the Bible, and themes of Midwest and Great Plains life.
+Matt Mason (born 1968) is an American poet based in Omaha, Nebraska.
+From 2019 to 2024, he served as Nebraska State Poet, serving until the end of 2024.
+He has published five full-length works of poetry as well as eight chapbooks and two poetry anthologies.
+Mason has written about fatherhood, Disneyland, Eighties Rock, relationships, religion and the Bible, and themes of Midwest and Great Plains life.
 Mason's early work gave him a reputation as a humorous poet, but he has written comedy, drama, and tragedy.

-Six of Mason's eight chapbooks have been published through his own small press, Morpo Press.
-His second book The Baby That Ate Cincinnati was released in 2013 by the Stephen F. Austin University Press.
+Career

+Mason's first book Things We Don't Know We Don't Know was published in 2006 by the Backwaters Press (an imprint of University of Nebraska Press) and won the 2007 Nebraska Book Award for both Poetry and Cover Design.
 The anthology Slamma Lamma Ding Dong (2005), which Mason co-edited, was made available through iuniverse and won the 2006 Nebraska Book Award for Best Anthology.
+Six of his eight chapbooks have been published through his own small press, Morpo Press.

-Mason currently serves as Executive Director of Nebraska Writers Collective, festival coordinator for the Louder Than a Bomb: Great Plains Youth Poetry Festival, past board president for the Nebraska Center for the Book, and served as a consultant for the Nebraska Arts Council for Nebraska’s Poetry Out Loud program (an NEA/Poetry Foundation program) until 2016.
+Mason currently works as a poet and speaker, traveling to schools, libraries and more for readings, talks, corporate trainings and writing workshops.
+He served as Executive Director of the Nebraska Writers Collective from 2009-2022 where he was festival coordinator for the Louder Than a Bomb: Great Plains Youth Poetry Festival.
+He served as past board president for the Nebraska Center for the Book, and was a consultant for the Nebraska Arts Council for Nebraska’s Poetry Out Loud program (an NEA/Poetry Foundation program) until 2016.
 He has served on the board of directors for the Nebraska Literary Heritage Association, the Omaha Entertainment and Arts Awards, Friends of the Omaha Public Library, and the Medusa Project.
 In October, 2015, Mason served as a representative for the U.S. State Department in Romania teaching Poetry slam to high schools students in various cities.
 Mason has also been in charge of State Department programs in Belarus (2008), Nepal (2010), and Botswana (2014).

 Mason is married to the poet Sarah McKinstry-Brown (Sarah Mason).
-They have two daughters, Sophia and Lucia.
+They have two daughters.